 Botox Cosmetic and similar treatments are derived from the bacterium Clostridium botulinum.
 This is the very same bacterium that causes the deadly food poisoning known as botulism, but the cosmetic doses are much, much lower and the toxin is diluted.

 There are several brands and types of botulinum-toxin-based injectables on the market today, and there are even more in the pipeline.
 Botox Cosmetic, Botox and Dysport are derived from botulinum toxin type A, while Myobloc is derived from botulinum type B. Despite their similarities, these products should not be used interchangeably.
 Each requires special preparation and dosing.

 Botox: Other Uses

-Botox Cosmetic is approved for moderate to severe frown lines between the eyebrows (glabellar lines).
+Botox Cosmetic is approved for moderate to severe frown lines between the eyebrows (glabellar lines) and crow's feet.
 It is also approved for: